kachkaev/special-internet-archive/README.md

 # Special Internet Archive 📜 Спецархив

 This project was created in response to a [“special military operation”](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine), which Russian army started against Ukraine in February 2022.
-“Special Internet Archive” aims to automate the preservation of related online content, thus providing future researchers with historic data to analyse.
+“Special Internet Archive” aims to automate preservation of related online content, thus providing future researchers with historic data to analyse.

 Wars of the 20<sup>th</sup> century left physical artefacts like newspapers, letters, diaries and films.
 Some of these objects were studied only decades later and became crucial for shedding some light on the tragic past.